 Vision: abnormal lacrimation, abnormal vision, blepharitis, ocular hemorrhage, conjunctivitis, dry eyes, iritis, cataract, scotoma.

-Potential Adverse Effects: Although not reported in clinical studies with Betaxolol Tablets, USP, a variety of adverse effects have been reported with other beta-adrenergic blocking agents and may be considered potential adverse effects of Betaxolol Tablets, USP:
+Although not reported in clinical studies with betaxolol, a variety of adverse effects have been reported with other beta-adrenergic blocking agents and may be considered potential adverse effects of betaxolol:

 Central nervous system: Reversible mental depression progressing to catatonia, an acute reversible syndrome characterized by disorientation for time and place, short-term memory loss, emotional lability with slightly clouded sensorium, and decreased performance on neuropsychometric tests.